December 8

 Jean Sibelius, Finnish composer, born today in 1865

-Diego Rivera, Mexican muralist, husband of Frida Kahlo, born today in 1886
+Diego Rivera, Mexican muralist, twice-husband of Frida Kahlo, born today in 1886

 And today, but at Bodh Gaya in India rather than at his family's Kshatriya Castle in his native Nepal, while sitting underneath a fig tree, Siddhartha Gautama, the Sakyamuni Buddha, gained "perfect enlightenment", whatever that might be.
 Year?
-Unknown.
+Unknown, though this is claimed as the day.
 Some time in the 6th century BCE.

 December 16